 Why not support a winning organization with a bright future?

-Tempe Sister Cities has received an Overall Best Sister City Program in America award four times and more than 20 additional awards ranging from “Overcoming Geographical Distance” to “Developing Local Awareness” to “Contribution to World Peace and Understanding.”
+Tempe Sister Cities has received an Overall Best Sister City Program in America award seven times and more than 20 additional awards ranging from “Overcoming Geographical Distance” to “Developing Local Awareness” to “Contribution to World Peace and Understanding.”
 None of this would be possible without our dedicated community volunteers, two of whom have received “Volunteer of the Year” recognition (selected from some 1,500 sister cities).
 Please volunteer your talents with Tempe Sister Cities today.

 You and your family can also join the Tempe Sister Cities organization for just $35 (tax-deductible) and expand your horizons, meet new people, and change the world one friendship at a time.